alekswael/DAB/README.md

     ```bash
     bash setup.sh
     ```
+    This script checks for the Python version, creates a virtual environment `venv`, installs dependencies from `requirements.txt` and downloads a SpaCy model.

+3. Activate the virtual environment (automatic in `.sh` scripts, use for running Python scripts directly):

+    ```bash
+    # For MacOS and Linux
+    source venv/bin/activate

+    # For Windows (cmd.exe)
+    venv\Scripts\activate.bat
+    ```

 **NOTE:** To use this project, you must be authenticated with the Hugging Face Hub.
 Please ensure you have a Hugging Face account and an access token.
 You can log in by running `huggingface-cli login` and following the instructions (see the [documention](https://huggingface.co/docs/huggingface_hub/en/guides/cli) for help).

 ## 👩‍💻 Usage